susanmilagrosres/ici_template/README.md

 ## Getting Started
+This project analyzes semantic frame extraction and identity labeling trends within crime-related New York Times articles from 2020 to 2026.
+Follow these instructions to set up the environment and run the analysis pipeline.
+### Prerequisites
+Before running the pipeline, ensure you have the following installed:
+* **Python 3.8 or higher**
+* **pip** (Python package installer)
+### Installation
+1. **Clone the repository:**
 [Provide instructions on how to get started with your project, including any necessary software or data.
 Include installation instructions and any prerequisites or dependencies that are required.]

 ## File Structure